 About the Author

-Keith Fowlkes is the Vice President, Technology Category for E&I Cooperative Services.
+Keith Fowlkes is the Vice President, Technology at E&I Cooperative Services.
 He is a veteran Chief Information Officer and is a co-founder and board member of the Higher Education Systems & Services Consortium (HESS).
 Keith is a frequent speaker and contributing writer on technology topics in education.
 He can be reached at email@example.com.
-Learn more about E&I’s technology contracts.